 Most portable generators for homes range from 4,000 to 12,000 watts.
 Their size and cost depend on how many electrical devices you want to run at the same time.

-For example, an 800-watt generator would keep the refrigerator going, but it would take a 2,500-watt generator to start it.
+For example, an 800-watt generator would keep most refrigerators going, but it would take a 2,500-watt generator to start it.
 If a generator is too small to handle start-up watts, it can slow down when overloaded, and possibly starve motors of voltage and damage them.

 Turn devices off to allow larger loads to start.
 After starting the generator, turn on circuit breakers to your motors first — one at a time, from largest to smallest.
 For example, first you would turn on the circuit breaker for the refrigerator, followed by the well pump, furnace, and sump pump.
 Consult your generator supplier to ensure that the wattage and horsepower rating are sufficient to handle your essential loads.